shemaamohamed/todo/README.md

 - **Edit Tasks:** Modify existing tasks to keep your list up to date.
 - **Delete Tasks:** Remove tasks that are no longer needed.
 - **Mark as Completed:** Check off tasks once they're done.
-- **Date Feature:** Set deadlines for tasks to help with time management.

 ## Technologies Used
 - **Frontend:**